Christopher Bakken

 and in most dreams, the compass at the door is only decorative.

-Christopher Bakken is the author of three books of poetry, most recently Eternity & Oranges, as well as the culinary memoir Honey, Olives, Octopus.
-He is director of Writing Workshops in Greece and he teaches at Allegheny College.
+Christopher Bakken is the author of four books of poetry, including Driving the Beast (forthcoming from Louisiana State University Press in 2025).
+He is also the author of the culinary memoir, Honey, Olives, Octopus: Adventures at the Greek Table.
+He serves as director of Writing Workshops in Greece: Thessaloniki & Thasos and he teaches at Allegheny College.